Multiple ergodic averages along functions from a Hardy field: convergence, recurrence and combinatorial applications: Characteristic Factors

 \subsection{The sub-linear case of \cref{prop_characteristic_factor_main}}

-For the proof of \cref{prop_characteristic_factor_main} we have to distinguish between the case when $f_k$ has sub-linear growth (i.e.\ $|f_k(t)|\ll t$), and the case when $f_k$ has super-linear growth (i.e.\ $t\prec |f_k(t)|$), because the respective inductive procedures used to prove these two cases rely on different arguments.
-In this subsection we focus on the proof of the sub-linear case, which for the convenience of the reader we state as a separate theorem here.
+For the proof of \cref{prop_characteristic_factor_main} we have to distinguish between the case when $f_k$ has at most linear growth (i.e.\ $|f_k(t)|\ll t$), and the case when $f_k$ has super-linear growth (i.e.\ $t\prec |f_k(t)|$), because the respective inductive procedures used to prove these two cases rely on different arguments.
+In this subsection we focus on the proof of the former case, which for the convenience of the reader we state as a separate theorem here.
+In this theorem we assume only that the ``weight-function'' $W(t)$ has \define{sub-exponential growth} (i.e., $W(t)\prec c^t$ for all $c>1$), in contrast to \cref{prop_characteristic_factor_main} where $W(t)$ is assumed to have at most linear growth (i.e., $W(t)\ll t$).
+This is because averages with sub-exponential weights show up naturally in our inductive procedure.